yamafaktory/jql/README.md

 ## 🍿 Library

 This crate is both a binary (the CLI tool) and a library that can be directly used https://docs.rs/crate/jql/.

+## ⚡ Performance

+Every night some benchmarks are running in order to compare a set of similar functionalities provided by this tool and [jq](https://stedolan.github.io/jq/), please see [performance](PERFORMANCE.md).